-Another outstanding and historic most valuable German document for my collection!
+Another outstanding and historic, most valuable German document for my collection!
 This is the passport of Baron von Wangenheim, German Ambassador in Constantinople / Ottoman Empire.
-Wangenheim was a witness of the Armenian Genocide where estimated 1.5 Million people were killed.
+Wangenheim was a witness to the Armenian Genocide, where an estimated 1.5 million people were killed.

 Hans Freiherr von Wangenheim (1859–1915) – German diplomat.
 Ambassador Extraordinary to Mexico.
 German Minister at Athens, 1909-12.
-During World War I, from 1912 to October 25, 1915 was ambassador to the Ottoman Empire.
-The displayed passport was also used for his return to Constantinople, last visa entry was 14 September 1915. von Wangenheim died just four weeks later on 25 October 1915 in Constantinople.
+During World War I, from 1912 to October 25, 1915, was ambassador to the Ottoman Empire.
+The displayed passport was also used for his return to Constantinople; the last visa entry was 14 September 1915.
+Von Wangenheim died just four weeks later on 25 October 1915 in Constantinople.
+Ambassador Von Wangenheim

 WANGENHEIM POISONED, A ROME RUMOR SAYS; Sudden Death of German Ambassador at Constantinople Still a Mystery.
 Special Cable to THE NEW YORK TIMES, Oct 27, 1915